 Moxibustion involves the burning of a herb called mugwort.
 The mugwort is ground into a substance known as moxa, which is applied on or near the skin.
 This herbal heat therapy stimulates the flow of both blood and qi (energy) increasing circulation and it can be used to treat everything from digestive conditions to pregnancy difficulties.

 Herbal Consultations include a traditional pulse and tongue reading plus going through your health history to determine an individualized appropriate formula or herb.
 Chinese Herbology is a sophisticated system of health care that utilizes plant materials to improve well being using the same diagnostic and treatment principles as acupuncture.
-Herbal formulas can address a wide variety of health conditions including colds/flu, abdominal pain, acid reflux, acne, addiction, allergies, anxiety, arthritis, chronic pain, constipation, cough, diabetes, fatigue, headaches, hot flashes, infertility, insomnia, night sweats, PMS, osteoporosis, UTI’s, poor memory, menstrual disorders, etc..
+Herbal formulas can address a wide variety of health conditions including colds/flu, abdominal pain, acid reflux, acne, addiction, allergies, anxiety, arthritis, chronic pain, constipation, cough, diabetes, diarrhea, fatigue, headaches, hot flashes, infertility, insomnia, nausea, night sweats, peripheral neuropathy, PMS, osteoporosis, UTI’s, poor memory, menstrual disorders, etc..